2015 IT Salary Survey

 Labor Force Participation

-In December of 2014 the work force participation percentage of all employees (male and female) fell to 62.7% as more individuals left the job market.
+In January of 2015 the work force participation percentage of all employees (male and female) rose slightly to 62.9% as more individuals left the job market.
 This more than offset the gain in the number of new jobs created.

 Assuming that there is a significant downsizing of the military and there are no new programs to get jobs for soldiers coming home then the true unemployment levels will not go down for some time.